Breaking Down Stereotypes Through Children's Books Outside In World Publishes Reading The Way 2 Project Report

 Outside In World Celebrates its Tenth Anniversary

-We are celebrating our tenth anniversary this year and over the coming months we will be selecting 10 books from different years as well as a whole range of other book selections created from our database.
-These will be posted in our Education Zone 'Anniversary Book Selections' as well as on our Facebook and Twitter pages.
-Book from 2005 2006 2007 2008 2009 2010 2011 2012 and 2013 Themed lists include: Marsh Award for Children's Literature in Translation past winners 1996-2015 Ten Board Books Ten Fantasy Series Three part article on historical fiction written about the First and Second World Wars Importance of History: Part I featuring ten authors writing about Germany and Austria and Importance of History: Part 2 featuring ten authors writing about France, the Czech Republic, Denmark, the Netherlands and Turkey and Ten Activity and Art Books.
+2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 2015 2016 as well as themed lists including: Marsh Award for Children's Literature in Translation past winners 1996-2015 Ten Board Books Ten Fantasy Series Ten Activity and Art Books Three part article on historical fiction written about the First and Second World Wars Importance of History: Part I featuring ten authors writing about Germany and Austria and Importance of History: Part 2 featuring ten authors writing about France, the Czech Republic, Denmark, the Netherlands and Turkey and Importance of History: Part 3 featuring Greece, Poland, Hungary, Russia and Japan.

 Astrid Lindgren Memorial Award